Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their

 Hi-res smartphone sensors are not going to be commonplace in smartphones for a while, but most people don’t need that much resolution unless they are printing poster-sized pictures.
 If you’re printing photos at 6x4, 5x7, or even 8x10, your photos will look great when taken in decent light.
 If you prefer to view your photos on a laptop to TV, you are equally well served.

 The batteries in today’s smartphones tend not to last for more than a day, but that works out fine because we all charge our phones on a regular basis, and if you do start to run out, battery packs can be used to top you up when you need it.
 And, at the end of the day when you are finished shooting, you can edit your pictures in Lightroom, post the best ones on Instagram, and backup your photos to the cloud without ever removing a memory card or connecting your phone to a computer.
 Try doing that on your DSLR.

 The Best Smartphone for Photography?

-Smartphone photography definitely has its pros and cons, but for many people the cons are not as big as they used to be.
+Smartphone photography definitely has its pros and cons, but for many people, the cons are not as big as they used to be.
 With that in mind, you may be wondering which smartphone is best for photography.
 A good place to start is the mobile camera reviews from DxOMark.
 Since 2008, DxOMark has been scientifically measuring the image quality of smartphones, lenses, and cameras.
 On their website, you can see the top-performing cameras from all manufacturers and compare one against the other with raw specs and sample images.
-They use state of the art equipment and give each smartphone a quality score that you can use to compare it to its rivals.
+They use state-of-the-art equipment and give each smartphone a quality score that you can use to compare it to its rivals.